 Evolving from gas distribution to integrated energy solutions

-ENN Energy, a long-time holding in some of our China strategies, is a privately-owned gas distributor which offers a useful perspective on the country’s energy transition.
-While no company is perfect, we believe ENN Energy sets a good example within the fossil fuels industry.
+One long-time holding in some of our China strategies is a privately-owned gas distributor which offers a useful perspective on the country’s energy transition.
+While no company is perfect, we believe it sets a good example within the fossil fuels industry.
 The company is proactively reducing emissions, while its core business is positioned to benefit from both gas demand growth and the broader decarbonisation drive.

 China’s natural gas consumption has outpaced production